Organizations work better with Hats. Save time, automate onboarding, and manage permissions across the internet with programmable onchain roles.

 With Hats Protocol, the grants review process is made simple.
 The right people are involved at the right time, without key responsibilities slipping through the cracks.
 When it’s time to add or remove someone from the Grants Committee, or transfer the Grants Committee Chair role from one person to another, nothing about the workflow itself needs to change.
 No manual work is required to swap permissions in and out.
 All that’s needed is to transfer the hat, and all the responsibilities and permissions in the workflow will go along with it.

-For more examples of how Hats can be used to supercharge your grants program, read The State of Web3 Grant from Metagov, featuring Hats.
+For more examples of how Hats can be used to supercharge your grants program, read The State of Web3 Grant Report 2024 from Metagov.
+Hats Protocol is featured on pages 126-131.